ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 How the ObamaCare Tax Penalty Works

 Your tax penalty (Individual Shared Responsibility Fee) for not having insurance is paid with your federal income taxes at the end of the year.
-If your taxable income is below 133% of the Federal Poverty Level, you are exempt from this tax.
+If your taxable income is below the filing threshold, you are exempt from this tax.

-• The fee is annual, so, if you’re uninsured for just part of the year, 1/12 of the yearly penalty applies to each month you’re uninsured.
+• The fee is annual, so if you’re uninsured for just part of the year, 1/12 of the yearly penalty applies to each month you don’t have insurance or an exemption.

-• The penalty is based on your families modified adjusted gross income (MAGI) and is paid on your federal income taxes.
+• The penalty is based on your family’s modified adjusted gross income (MAGI) and is paid on your federal income taxes.
+This is often called household income.

 • Children under 18 are assessed at 50% of the minimum penalty.

-• The penalty is pro-rated for the number of months you were without health insurance, though there is no penalty for a single gap in coverage of less than 3 months during each year.
+• The penalty is pro-rated for the number of months you were without health insurance, but there is no penalty for a single gap in coverage of fewer than 3 months during each year.

-When you file your taxes you’ll calculate your Individual Shared Responsibility payment for each month you or a dependent went without coverage.
+When you file your taxes, you’ll calculate your Individual Shared Responsibility payment for each month you or a dependent went without coverage.
 Your insurer will send you a 1095-A, 1095-B, or 1095-C form that will show what months you had coverage and how much assistance you got.
-If you had an exemption for any months you may need a ECN number provided by your state’s Health Insurance Marketplace.
+If you had an exemption for any months, you might need an ECN number provided by your state’s Health Insurance Marketplace.
+You’ll use this information to complete a worksheet (see example above).
 Learn how to file your taxes for the ObamaCare fee.

 What Happens If I Don’t Pay the Individual Mandate Fee?